Totes5706/HackTheBox/README.md

 ```
 Our scan shows quite a few ports the can be explored.
-Two of the more interesting ones are port 445 (SMB) and 1433 (MYSQL DB)
+The more interesting ones here are port 445 (SMB) and 1433 (MYSQL DB)

 We can start by trying to establish connection using smbclient: